15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 8. Alternate Gorilla Row

-The Gorilla is a unilateral strength exercise that targets the back muscles, particularly the latissimus dorsi (lats) and the rhomboids.
+The Gorilla row is an isolation exercise that targets the back muscles, particularly the latissimus dorsi (lats) and the rhomboids.
 It also activates the biceps, core, and forearms to some extent and develops a sturdy torso.

-• Grab a dumbbell in each hand with a neutral grip and stand with your feet hip-width apart.
+1. Grab a dumbbell with a neutral grip in each hand and stand with your feet hip-width apart.

-• Pushing your hips back, bend your knees, and bend forward until your torso is parallel to the floor.
+2. Push your hips back, bend your knees, and hinge at your hips until your hips and torso are parallel to the floor.

-• Keep your core tight, back flat, and arms straight below your chest with your palms facing each other.
-This is your starting position.
+3. Keep your core tight, back flat, and arms straight below your chest with your palms facing each other.

 9. Renegade Row